Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: Conclusion

 \section{Conclusion}

-We have pointed out a potential path to address in a unified picture the problems the SM encounters: the anomalies observed in flavor physics experiments, neutrino mass generation, and the nature of DM.
-The key ingredient rests on the compatibility of LQs with the SD$\nu$M. Based on the minimal seesaw, one-loop, and two-loop realizations of the effective operators $\mathcal{L}_{4}$ for Dirac neutrino masses, and guided by the topology-selection criteria outlined in Sec.~\ref{sec:classfication}, we have found that plenty of diagrams in the two-loop realizations of $\mathcal{L}_4$ can support the coexistence of LQs and DM candidates, and exhausted the topology-based UV completions in Tables~\ref{tab:T1-i-a}-\ref{tab:T3-x-a}.
-Matching the LQs of the UV models to those that account for all the flavor anomalies mentioned in this work, we have established the mighty models that can address all the aforementioned problems in a unified picture.
-On top of that, we have found that a close-knit connection between the flavor anomalies and neutrino mass can be established in the models involving the vector LQ $U_1$ or $V_2$.
+In this paper, we have pointed out a potential pathway to address in a unified picture the flavor anomalies and the origin of neutrino masses.
+The key ingredient here rests on the compatibility of the LQs proposed to account for the $R_{D^{(\ast)}}$, $R_{K^{(\ast)}}$, and $(g-2)_\mu$ anomalies with the SD$\nu$M, which is featured by its capability to explain the neutrino mass generation and the DM property.
+Based on the minimal seesaw, one-loop, and two-loop realizations of the effective operators $\mathcal{L}_{4}$ for the Dirac neutrino masses, and guided by the topology-selection criteria outlined in Sec.~\ref{sec:classfication}, we have found that plenty of diagrams in the two-loop realizations of $\mathcal{L}_4$ can support the coexistence of the LQs and the DM candidates, and exhausted in Tables~\ref{tab:T1-i-a}--\ref{tab:T3-x-a} all the topology-based UV completions.
+Matching the LQs of these UV models with the ones introduced to accommodate all the flavor anomalies considered, we have established the mighty models that can address all the aforementioned problems in a unified picture.
+On top of that, we have also found that, in the models involving the vector LQ $U_1$ or $V_2$, a close-knit connection can be established between the flavor anomalies and the neutrino masses.

-Without a doubt, rich phenomenology can arise from each mighty model.
-However, since detailed analysis has to be conducted on a case-by-case basis, we leave it for future works.
+There exists, without any doubt, very rich phenomenology for each mighty model.
+However, since a detailed analysis has to be done on a case-by-case basis, we will leave it for future works.